MohamedRach/NodeJS-auth-user-management/README.md

 * Developers can also offer authentification with google.
 * Developers can manage their users easily.
 * Please check this [example Application](https://github.com/MohamedRach/auth-and-user-management-app-example) to see how to work with the API
+* To get your API Key create an account or login [here](https://auth-user-management-front.vercel.app/signup)
 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |
 | --- | --- | --- |